djnz00/pguint128/README.md

 - fast itoa and utoa functions to replace use of sprintf("%u")
 - binary send/receive for all types
+- binary casts for all types to/from numeric, double precision and real
-- 128-bit integer types
+- 128-bit signed and unsigned integer types

 Installation
 ------------

 PostgreSQL version 9.1 or later is required.
-Currently, only 64-bit builds are supported.
+Only 64-bit builds are supported.

 To build and install this module: